-The sun is shining and the air is warm - yet my skin looks ashy and parched!
+The air is warming up; gone are the deep freeze days that suck all moisture from the air - yet your skin looks ashy and parched!
 What's the deal?
-Although, the weather is warm these days - the air is dry - sucking our skin's precious water content There are many things you can do to combat dry skin but let’s focus on how helping our lymphatic system can help get things flowing!
+Although, the weather is warmer these days - the air is still dry - sucking our skin's precious water content.
+There are many things you can do to combat dry skin but let’s focus on how helping our lymphatic system can help get things flowing!
 What is the lymphatic system and what does it do for your skin, you may be wondering?

 What is the Lymphatic System?